Are Essential Oils Safe for Your Skin?

 In short, not for the skin.
 All essential oils are not deemed safe or even recommended, to be used on the skin – especially on the face.
 Your face is a sensitive area of your body that may be easily irritated by the wrong product.

-If you’re looking to improve the condition and appearance of your skin, our VitalSkin Dermatology team can help.
-Schedule an appointment todaywith a professional dermatologist.
+If you’re looking to improve the condition and appearance of your skin, our team of experienced providers at VitalSkin Dermatology can help.
+Schedule an appointment today with one of our professional dermatologists.